aymara/knowledgesrl/doc/parseresources.rst

 XML file in data/verbnet3-2, each of which represents a VerbNet root class and all its subclasses.

-For each frame found in every class and subclasses of a file, a *VerbNetFrame* object is instanciated and associated with every member verb of the class or one of its subclasses.
+For each frame found in every class and subclasses of a file, a *VerbnetOfficialFrame* object is instanciated and associated with every member verb of the class or one of its subclasses.

-The difficult part is to build the structure and the role list of the *VerbNetFrame*, that is, to convert the *primary* attribute of the *DESCRIPTION* element to an acceptable (that is, compatible with FrameNet annotations) list of syntactic elements, and to retrieve the roles of the elements that have one.
+The difficult part is to build the structure and the role list of the *VerbnetOfficialFrame*, that is, to convert the *primary* attribute of the *DESCRIPTION* element to an acceptable (that is, compatible with FrameNet annotations) list of syntactic elements, and to retrieve the roles of the elements that have one.